waifuZeroTwo/Shroomiess/README.md

 ```
 DISCORD_BOT_TOKEN=your_bot_token
 MONGODB_URI=your_mongodb_connection_string
+MONGODB_DB=your_application_database_name
 DB_PASSWORD=your_mongodb_user_password
 ```

+The URI should include any authentication options, such as `authSource=admin`, which specifies where credentials are verified. `MONGODB_DB` (or the database named in the URI path) selects the database the bot uses to store its data.
 The bot connects to MongoDB to store active bans.

 ### MongoDB Connections